Kwaktube

 Kwak Joon-bin (born February 2, 1992), known professionally as Kwaktube is a South Korean YouTuber and television personality.

 Early life

 Kwak was born on February 2, 1992 in Busan.
 His father was a truck driver and his mother worked at a market.
 Kwak was a victim of school bullying.
 He majored in Russian-language at Busan University of Foreign Studies.
-Kwawk studied at Irkutsk National Research Technical University for one year starting in 2015.
+Kwak studied at Irkutsk National Research Technical University for one year starting in 2015.
 Kwak went to Limerick, Ireland to study language for 7 months starting in 2017.
 Kwak worked at the Embassy of the Republic of Korea to Azerbaijan from 2018 to 2019.

 Career

 Kwak started YouTube in 2018 with videos of his life in Azerbaijan.

 Personal life

 On October 11, 2025, Kwak married a non-celebrity five years younger than him.
+Kwak announced the birth of his first child, a son, on March 24, 2026.